xgds/ansible-provision/README.rst

    - cd docker-setup
    - docker build --build-arg XGDS_SITENAME=yoursitename --build-arg XGDS_BING_MAP_KEY=yourbingmapskey -t tagname --squash --compress -f ./DockerfileBase .

-- **To build a new docker image for a specific xgds**, you must have that already created as a repository.  basetagname is the tagname from your generic docker image tagname is the name for your new complete image, ie xgds-yoursitename:todaysdate ie xgds-demo:20180329:
+- **To build a new docker image for a specific xgds**, you must have that already created as a repository.  basetagname is the tagname from your generic docker image, tagname is the name for your new complete image, ie xgds-yoursitename:todaysdate ie xgds-demo:20180329
+Note that yoursitename should NOT be prefixed with xgds_, if your site is xgds_demo then it should be just demo.
    - follow instructions to create a repository: https://github.com/xgds/xgds_baseline/blob/master/README.md
    - docker build --build-arg BASE_IMAGE_TAG=basetagname --build-arg XGDS_SITENAME=yoursitename --build-arg XGDS_BING_MAP_KEY=yourbingmapskey -t tagname --squash --compress -f ./DockerfileCheckoutPrep .
    - docker create -v /var -v /home/xgds -v /etc -v /usr/local --name yoursitename-data-store xgds-yoursitename:tagname /bin/true